radRoy/cloud/README.md

 ## How to `git clone` this repository (repo)
 Because this repo is private, https cloning is not supported via CLI (e.g., linux bash interfaces on remote computing clusters) (this includes providing github username and password).
 Cloning via ssh keys is required (as other methods, e.g., github's so-called personal access tokens, were tried previously and did not succeed).
 For github's guide on [Cloning with SSH URLs](https://docs.github.com/en/get-started/getting-started-with-git/about-remote-repositories#cloning-with-ssh-urls), click that link.

+Here is a link to one's [github account associated ssh keys](https://github.com/settings/keys), where one can see whether there are ssh keys already in one's github account, amongst others.